 Make sure that you reward yourself with a lucrative incentive every time you control an urge to shop.
 Encourage yourself to exercise restraint.
 Every success over compulsive spending calls for a pat on your back and is worth an enticing reward so that you can bring yourself to avoid overspending the next time.
 Make sure you don’t head off to the market to reward yourself, or the entire purpose will be defeated.

 If you are unable to control your spending impulse, then you must admit this drawback and accept help from your spouse or relatives.
 Ask them to help keep control over you so that you do not spend more than required.

-In addition, you need to start valuing money and the hard work that goes in earning it.
+In addition, you need to start valuing money and the hard work that goes into earning it.
 This thought and understanding will help you spend money in a responsible way.